mpodkolzin/RoboND-Rover-Project/README.md

 5. Circling

 ##### Forward
-* If rover is not stuck and not circling, check if there is enough of navigable terrain;
+* If Rover is not stuck and not circling, check if there is enough of navigable terrain;
 ##### Stop
-* If robot is not stuck, spin unless there are enough of navigable terrain and go;
+* If Rover is not stuck, spin unless there are enough of navigable terrain and go;
 ##### Sample spotted
 * If there are distances from sample (obtained in perception step) then set navigation angle to the direction of sample, and decrease velocity when approaching;

 ##### Stuck
 * "Stuck" here means that ground velocity of the rover does not change within specified timeinterval (defined as number of measurement cycles).
-After rover is marked as "stuck", recovery operation is performed (described below);
+After rover is marked as "stuck", recovery operation is performed (described below); _stuck cycles_ and _stuck set_ attributes defined as part of RoverState object;

 ##### Circling
 * Circling is a form of "stuck" when rover is unable to change direction, resulting in it driving in circles indefinitely (usually happens on wide open spaces).
-Rover marked as "Circling" when steering angle does not change from -15 or 15 within specified time interval (defined as number of measurement cycles), circling recovery is performed in this case (described below);
+Rover marked as "Circling" when steering angle does not change from -15 or 15 within specified time interval (defined as number of measurement cycles), circling recovery is performed in this case (described below); _circling cycles_ and _circling set_ attributes defined as part of RoverState object

 #### 2. Robot image processing